 Kang Hae Ra (Kim Sa Rang), went from being a reporter to one of Korea’s hottest influencers after marrying a public figure.
 She has always been the head of her household from a young age who eventually became the role model for reports.
 However, she fell from grace after being embroiled in a scandal.
 Lucky for her, she finally found the chance to exact some vengeance.
 Joining her is Cha Min Joon (Yoon Hyun Min), who is a cold lawyer and boasts of an impressive winning streak.
 But, when a sinister plan threw his entire family into ruins, he devoted his energy and expertise in seeking revenge.

 This mystery social revenge drama is set to air on TV Chosun this October, although there is no exact date set yet as of this writing.
-But, if you’re into The World of the Married, this gives similar feels, which is perfect for viewers who can tolerate a lot of antagonism, but is also hopeful for happy endings.
+But, if you’re into The World of the Married (Also on Netflix), this gives similar feels, which is perfect for viewers who can tolerate a lot of antagonism, but is also hopeful for happy endings.
 We hope that this one satisfies!